 League of Legends is a marvelous game, with a variety of excellent designers and artists, working to bring us a worthwhile experience.
-Whether it’s through visual updates, brand new gameplay additions or new Champion skins, there’s plenty of inspiring craftmanship.
-In turn, creating quite a powerfhouse when it comes to awesome character designs and excellent illustrations accompanying them.
+Whether it’s through visual updates, new gameplay additions or excellent Champion skins, there’s plenty of inspiring craftmanship.
+In turn, creating quite the powerhouse when it comes to awesome character designs and excellent artwork accompanying them.
 So, whether we’re talking about Sixmorevodka Studio or Bo Chen, Riot Games knows how to pick them.
-However, it’s the sheer effort from these artists that lead me to creating this list in the first place.
-I simply feel like it’s time to throw a spotlight on their work, highlighting their efforts and giving them some respect.
-I mean, we get interested in the skins because of the artwork, and that feeling is valuable.
-That’s where I come in, listing the very best illustrations, starting with Wukong splash arts!
+However, it’s the sheer effort of these artists that lead me to creating this list in the first place.
+It’s about time we shine a spotlight on their work, highlighting their efforts and give them some respect.
+Therefore, I’m more than happy to list the very best illustrations from League of Legends, starting with Wukong splash arts!

 *I only considered and ranked the currently official splash arts.

 Most Halloween skins have quite great splash arts, at least when it comes to concept design and overall creativity.
 While that’s obviously subjective, it seems that many players have come to love and value these illustrations, with Wukong’s artwork being quite great.
 At face value, it’s clean and simple, with focus on Wukong, without much effort put into the background.
 If it wasn’t for the blurry tail and light from the staff, the splash could feel quite lifeless.
 However, it’s the coloring and the angle that pulls our eyes to the transluscent arm, which is the highlight of this illustration.
 In addition, it tells a story, as if Wukong’s been corrupted and controlled by other means than his own free will.
 No smirk on his face, only an eagerly ferocious look in his eyes and it makes it quite a badass splash overall!